Pijamas Hombre Cortos Tela

 Pajamas and Fast Fashion

-In the world of fashion, the expression fast fashion or fast fashion indicates clothing that, inspired by the ideas presented during the fashion shows of famous brands, is made available of consumers the latest fashion trends quickly and economically.
-This fast fashion business model was established in the late 90s and early 2000s with brands such as H&M, Zara, Primark, Topshop and Forever 21.
+In the fashion world, the expression fast fashion indicates clothing that, inspired by the ideas presented during fashion shows of famous brands, is made available to consumers with the latest fashion trends quickly and affordably.
+This fast fashion business model was established in the late 90s and early 2000s with brands like H&M, Zara, Primark, Topshop, and Forever 21.

-Fast fashion is based on the concept of low cost fashion, accessible to everyone.
-It also takes advantage of the idea that to be fashionable you have to follow the latest trends.
-In this way, a vicious circle is triggered where a garment goes out of style in a short time.
+Fast fashion is based on the concept of low-cost fashion, accessible to everyone.
+It also takes advantage of the idea that to be fashionable, one must follow the latest trends.
+In this way, a vicious cycle is triggered where a garment goes out of style in a short time.

-Some fast fashion brands produce up to 24 collections a year with a production cycle of two, maximum four weeks.
-All moments of the production process are fast to minimize costs and maximize profits.
+Some fast fashion brands produce up to 24 collections a year with a production cycle of two, at most four weeks.
+All moments of the production process are quick to minimize costs and maximize profits.

 How to Recognize a Fast Fashion Brand?

-In general, fast fashion brands use low-quality materials, which causes their clothes to lose shape and become damaged in a short time.
+In general, fast fashion brands use low-quality materials, which causes their clothing to lose shape and deteriorate quickly.
 They also choose to produce in countries where labor is cheap and where laws do not protect workers.

 Production is very fast.
-Very little time passes between seeing a trend on the catwalk and when it arrives in the store.
-Consumers know that each collection does not last more than two weeks in the store.
-Because of this, they also know that if they don't buy something they like right away, they are likely to miss out.
+Very little time passes between when a trend is seen on the runway and when it arrives in the store.
+Consumers know that each collection lasts no more than two weeks in the store.
+Because of this, they also know that if they don't buy something they like immediately, they are likely to miss the opportunity.

-The characteristics of a fast fashion garment are that it costs little, that it is fashionable and therefore is disposable.
+The characteristics of fast fashion clothing are that it is inexpensive, it is trendy, and therefore it is disposable.

 Consequences of Fast Fashion

-The fast fashion business model is unsustainable and has very high costs for the environment and people's lives.
+The business model of fast fashion is unsustainable and has very high costs for the environment and for people's lives.

 Fast fashion has created a toxic system of overproduction and consumption that has turned the fashion industry into one of the most polluting industries in the world.
-In fact, the fashion industry is responsible for 10% of global greenhouse gas emissions and is the second industry that consumes the most water in the world (source UN Environment).
+In fact, the fashion industry is responsible for 10% of global greenhouse gas emissions and is the second largest consumer of water in the world (source UN Environment).

-The negative effects on the environment are then due to the type of rapid production, the type of materials used and the amount of clothing produced.
+The negative effects on the environment are therefore due to the type of fast production, the type of materials used, and the amount of clothing produced.

 Use of Synthetic Fabrics

-Fast fashion brands mainly use synthetic fabrics such as polyester.
-Polyester production contributes to global warming.
-Additionally, polyester fabrics, once put in the washing machine, release microfibers that are dumped into drains and oceans, contributing to plastic pollution.
+Fast fashion brands primarily use synthetic fabrics like polyester.
+The production of polyester contributes to global warming.
+Additionally, polyester fabrics, once put in the washing machine, release microfibers that are poured into drains and oceans, contributing to plastic pollution.

-Excessive Use of Natural Fibers, Chemical and Toxic Dyes
+Excessive Use of Natural Fibers, Chemical Dyes, and Toxins

-Not only the use of synthetic fibers, but also the use of large quantities of natural fibers puts pressure on the environment.
-To meet demand, cotton plantations are imported to countries where the cotton plant does not grow naturally, requires the use of large amounts of water and pesticides, affecting biodiversity and soil quality and putting pressure on communities. local.
+Not only the use of synthetic fibers, but also the use of large amounts of natural fibers puts pressure on the environment.
+To meet demand, cotton plantations are imported to countries where the cotton plant does not grow naturally, requiring the use of large amounts of water and pesticides, which affects biodiversity and soil quality and puts pressure on local communities.

-The consequences on the environment are then linked to the use of toxic and low-cost chemical dyes, which are introduced into water courses, constituting a danger to the health of entire communities and the animals that drink from these water courses.
+The consequences for the environment are then linked to the use of toxic and low-cost chemical dyes, which are introduced into watercourses, posing a danger to the health of entire communities and the animals that drink from those watercourses.

 Textile waste

-Finally, fast fashion pushes consumers to view clothing as disposable; As more and more clothing items are discarded, a large amount of textile waste is generated.
-It is estimated that a garbage truck full of clothing is sent to the landfill every second (source Ellen MacArthur Foundation).
+Finally, fast fashion pushes consumers to consider clothing as something disposable; more and more garments are being discarded, generating a large amount of textile waste.
+It is estimated that every second a garbage truck full of clothes is sent to the landfill (source Ellen MacArthur Foundation).

 The Social Impact of Fast Fashion

-European and American fast fashion brands produce in countries such as India, China, Vietnam and Bangladesh, where they can make the most of local labor.
-The pressure to reduce production costs and speed up production leads to the violation of the basic rights of workers, who are forced to accept very low wages and inadequate working conditions to keep their jobs.
+European and American fast fashion brands produce in countries like India, China, Vietnam, and Bangladesh, where they can take full advantage of local labor.
+The pressure to reduce production costs and speed up production leads to the violation of basic workers' rights, who are forced to accept very low wages and inadequate working conditions to keep their jobs.

-In addition to the environment and workers, fast fashion has a negative impact on consumers, encouraging uncritical consumerism and creating a constant sense of need and dissatisfaction.
+In addition to the environment and workers, fast fashion has a negative impact on consumers, fostering uncritical consumerism and creating a constant sense of need and dissatisfaction.

 To break the vicious cycle of fast fashion, there are several strategies that deserve separate discussion.
 The first thing to do in any case is to change the mindset, adopt a minimalist approach, or at least start buying less.
 Buy less, invest in quality instead of quantity, plan what to buy based on lifestyle and personal taste.